12rcu/reproduce-tsa-tool/README.md

 * TSA/examples/: Contains examples for analyzing DARPA STAC benchmark applications with input generation.
 * TSA/leakiest-1.4.7: Contains the LeakiEst code for quantification.
 A binary version is also in TSA/tsa/bin for execution.
 * TSA/pcap-tss_examples: Contains an example .pcap and .tss file which are two different representations of the network trace that TSA supports.
 It also contains a .json file which represents the alignment information for each trace.
-* TSA/tsa/: Contains the main library for TSA.
-Because it is built on top of Profit and AutoFeed, we kept the filenames.
+* TSA/tsa/: The main library folder for TSA.
 * TSA/tsa/sniffer.py: Contains Sniffer, Transform and Utils classes.
 	Sniffer class contains utilities related to sniffing the network traffic of target program.
 It contains methods to start/stop sniffing and extra methods which mark start of a test, export the captured info to .pcap(Packet Capture) format for general usage, import .pcap file into the program.
 	Transform contains utilities to process the network traffic data to a different traffic data or to a set of values obtained from the data.
 This is used to remove packets deemed unnecessary (zero sized packets) and to extract the metadata (size and timings) from the traffic data.